qwe638853/linux_mini_server/v1/README.md

 We use the same test command `for i in {1..10}; do ./build/bin/client; done` to simulate multiple client connections

-After all clients have finished executing, we check the server processes using `ps aux`

-As shown below, the result confirms that no <defunct> (zombie) processes exist — all child processes have been properly reaped by the kernel.
+After all clients have finished executing, we check the server processes using ps aux.
+The result confirms that no <defunct> (zombie) processes exist — all child processes have been properly reaped by the kernel.

 ![no_zombie](image/no_zombie.png)